-This prospectus is a part of a registration statement that we filed with the U.S. Securities and Exchange Commission, or the SEC under which the selling shareholders may, from time to time, sell up to 7,944,417 of our common shares in one or more offerings, as described in this prospectus.
-The information contained in this prospectus may be supplemented by a prospectus supplement, which may add, update or change information contained in this prospectus.
+This prospectus is a part of a registration statement that we filed with the U.S. Securities and Exchange Commission, or the SEC, utilizing a "shelf" registration process.
+By using a shelf registration statement, we may sell securities from time to time and in one or more offerings up to a total dollar amount of \$250,000,000 as described in this prospectus.
+Each time that we offer and sell securities, we will provide a prospectus supplement to this prospectus that contains specific information about the securities being offered and sold and the specific terms of that offering.
+The prospectus supplement may also add, update or change information contained in this prospectus with respect to that offering.
 If there is any inconsistency between the information in this prospectus and the applicable prospectus supplement, you should rely on the prospectus supplement.
-Before purchasing any common shares, you should carefully read both this prospectus and any applicable prospectus supplement, together with the additional information described under the heading "Where You Can Find More Information; Incorporation by Reference."
+Before purchasing any securities, you should carefully read both this prospectus and the applicable prospectus supplement, together with the additional information described under the heading "Where You Can Find More Information; Incorporation by Reference."

 You should rely only on the information contained or incorporated by reference in this prospectus, any prospectus supplement and any issuer free writing prospectus.
-Neither we nor the selling shareholders have authorized any other person to provide you with different information or to make any representation other than those contained or incorporated by reference in this prospectus.
+We have not authorized any other person to provide you with different information or to make any representation other than those contained or incorporated by reference in this prospectus.
 If any person provides you with different or inconsistent information, you should not rely on it.
-The selling shareholders will not make an offer to sell these securities in any jurisdiction where the offer or sale is not permitted.
+We will not make an offer to sell these securities in any jurisdiction where the offer or sale is not permitted.
 You should assume that the information appearing in this prospectus and the applicable prospectus supplement to this prospectus is accurate as of the date on its respective cover, and that any information incorporated by reference is accurate only as of the date of the document incorporated by reference, unless we indicate otherwise.
 Our business, financial condition, results of operations and prospects may have changed since those dates.

-When we refer to "Merus," "we," "our," "us" and the "Company" in this prospectus, we mean Merus N.V. and our consolidated subsidiary, unless otherwise specified.
-When we refer to "you," we mean the holders of the securities.
+When we refer to "Merus," "we," "our," "us" and the "Company" in this prospectus, we mean Merus N.V. and its consolidated subsidiary, unless otherwise specified.
+When we refer to "you," we mean the holders of the applicable securities.